Asian shares start week lower, tracking Wall St retreat

 Besides the easing of Treasury yields through the week, dropping prices for crude oil and other commodities also provided some relief on the inflation front, raising hopes that inflation may be peaking.

-Early Monday, U.S. benchmark crude oil lost 64 cents to $94.06 per barrel in electronic trading on the New York Mercantile Exchange.
+Early Monday, U.S. benchmark crude oil lost $1 to $93.75 per barrel in electronic trading on the New York Mercantile Exchange.